trekj/Challenge_Three/README.md

 # Crypocurrency Arbitrage

-This python is about a project that will collect data, prepare the data, and analyse outputs, including any visualizations that will give us an idea of which time period in a three month span to get a profitable trade.
+This python project is about collecting data, prepare the data, and analyse the outputs, including visuals like charts that will give us an idea of which time period in a three month span to get a profitable trade.

 ## Technologies